Procedure: Late withdrawal due to special circumstances

-- Students submit applications for late withdrawal using the relevant Manage My Degree form in ISIS.
+- Students submit applications for late withdrawal due to special circumstances using the relevant Manage My Degree form in ISIS.
 Applications include both:

 - A written statement:

-- explaining the reason(s) for requesting a late withdrawal from the course(s); and
+- explaining the reason(s) for requesting a late withdrawal due to special circumstances from the class or classes; and

-- explaining why the course(s) were not dropped prior to census date.
+- explaining why the class or classes were not dropped prior to census date.

-- Late withdrawal may be granted to students who encounter unavoidable and unexpected extenuating circumstances that impede their successful completion of a course where the circumstances occur or are exacerbated after the census date.
-Unavoidable and unexpected extenuating circumstances include those that:
+- Late withdrawal due to special circumstances may be granted where the University is satisfied that a student has encountered special circumstances that were extenuating, unavoidable and unexpected that impede the successful completion of a course where the circumstances occur or are exacerbated after the census date of that class to the point of making it not practicable to complete the course.
+Special circumstances include those that:

-- are beyond the student’s control; for example: a situation occurs which a reasonable person would consider is not due to the person's action or inaction, either direct or indirect and for which the person is not responsible.
+- are beyond the student’s control; for example: where the University is satisfied through evidence provided by the student that a situation is not due to the student's action or inaction, either direct or indirect and for which the student is not responsible.
 This situation must be unusual, uncommon or abnormal.
 A lack of knowledge of ANU administrative processes or how HECS-HELP or FEE-HELP work is not considered beyond a person's control.

-- did not make their full impact until on or after the census date; for example: the circumstances occurred:
+- did not make their full impact known until on or after the census date to the point that it was not practicable for the student to complete the class or classes and this was not apparent until after census date; for example: the circumstances occurred:

-- before the census date, but worsened after that day;
+- before the census date, but worsened to the point that it was not practicable for the student to complete the class or classes on or after that day;

-- before the census date, but the full effect or magnitude did not become apparent until on or after that day; or
+- before the census date, but the full effect or magnitude did not become apparent until on or after that day to the point of not making it practicable to complete the class or classes after census date for the class or classes; or

 - on or after the census date.